smilies-polito/EHWGesture/README.md

 ### TriggerDetection
 - Scripts for the event localization task

+## Citations
-## Citation, if you use our dataset, please cite:
+If you use our dataset, please cite:
 ```text
 ```